Tag Archives: reading

 Recently I was defeated.
 I spent a week and a half writing a story.
 It turned out to be junk.
 I spent three days trying to fix it, and ultimately came out defeated in the process.

-Harry Crews, author of A Feast of Snakes, in an interview–you can watch the clip here: –stated that he had burned half a novel.
+–stated that he had burned half a novel.
 “I had taken a wrong turn,” he said.
 Crews says the amateur, or the coward, takes a wrong turn yet continues, because he or she doesn’t want to do that all over again.
 The artist, he says, takes the work and throws it into the fire, and does it all over again.
 I’m paraphrasing, slightly, but yes––how often do we try and take a story or poem we know is sorry and turn it into something, well, less bad?
 We take our joke amateur piece through about four workshops and by the end we’re left with a turd wrapped in gold aluminum foil.

 I have a kind of nine circles of hell on my laptop for my writing.
 Three circles, really.
 The semi-occasional polished pieces go into a folder, very lamely titled Stories Turning Out Well.
 This folder is displayed on my desktop, in the buff before my eyes each day, to give me hope, I assume.
 Then there is the folder titled, simply, Stories.
 This is for junk I wrote when I first started, as well as writing exercises I’ve done on my own and in my various workshop classes.
 The third folder, which lies within the Stories folder, is also called Stories.
 Yes, it is not a very creative folder name, but consider it a testament to the lack of creativity of the work that gets tossed in there.